firedrakeproject/Irksome/demos/heat/demo_heat_multistep.py.rst

               "ksp_type": "preonly",
               "pc_type": "lu"}

-Much like Irksome's :class:`.TimeStepper`, the :class:`.MultistepTimeStepper` automates the transformation of our semidiscrete form `F` into a fully discrete form for the next approximate value and sets up a variational problem to solve at each time step.
+Irksome's :class:`.TimeStepper` automates the transformation of our semidiscrete form `F` into a fully discrete form for the next approximate value and sets up a variational problem to solve at each time step.

 An s-step multistep method requires starting values :math:`u^0,\dots, u^{s - 1}` in order to begin the approximation.
 Irksome provides two ways to set these values.
-If you wish to set the starting values manually, you can create a :class:`.MultistepTimeStepper` as shown below, but with no `startup_parameters`.
-You can then access the list :class:`.MultistepTimeStepper.us` which contains the starting approximations, assign the desired starting values, and advance `t` by hand.
+If you wish to set the starting values manually, you can create a :class:`.TimeStepper` as shown below, but with no `startup_parameters`.
+You can then access the list :class:`.TimeStepper.us` which contains the starting approximations, assign the desired starting values, and advance `t` by hand.
 On the other hand, if you wish to use a method which Irksome supports to obtain these starting values, then Irksome allows this process to be completed automatically.

 We'll showcase both methods.
-The automatic process requires defining a :class:`dict` of keyword arguments used to setup a :class:`.TimeStepper`.
-The :class:`.TimeStepper` is then used to compute the initial approximations needed to start the method.
+The automatic process requires defining a :class:`dict` of keyword arguments used to setup a :class:`.TimeStepper` representing a single-step method.
+This :class:`.TimeStepper` is then used to compute the initial approximations needed to start the method.
 We'll import RadauIIA and use the backward Euler method to obtain our starting values.
 Formally, the backward Euler method is only first order accurate, and we wish to use it obtain the starting values for the third-order accurate BDF(3) method.
 A crude way to increase the accuracy of the starting values is to use a smaller timestep for the startup procedure.
 Here, we use timesteps of size :math:`\Delta t / 8` for the backward Euler method which is accessible through the keyword `dt_div`.
 The keyword `stepper_kwargs` allows for easy customization of the startup :class:`.TimeStepper`.::